IASA2/Miscellaneous/Document Work List.md

 Datatracker:

-Repo:

-Status: ALLISON MANKIN VOLUNTEERED

 Issue: Refers to IETF Executive Director.
 Should be addressed as part of a larger update to this document -- it also contains a section about ISOC that needs updating.

+Status: ALLISON MANKIN VOLUNTEERED

+# 21 - RFC 2418
+## In Process

+Title: IETF Working Group Guidelines and Procedures

+Issue: Mentions IETF Executive Director in Section 1.
+Needs to change to Managing Director, IETF Secretariat.

+Status: Rich Salz volunteered.

+# 22 - RFC 6702
+## In Process

+Title: Promoting Compliance with Intellectual Property Rights (IPR) Disclosure Rules

+Issue: Mentions IETF Executive Director in Section 5.
+Needs to change to Managing Director, IETF Secretariat.

+Status: Russ volunteered

 # Backlog: Other Documents to Check